Kubernetes Deployment From Scratch – Networking (Part 2)

-In our last blog post, we created a pseudo cluster to show how Kubernetes works inside.
+In our last blog post on kubernetes from scratch, we created a pseudo cluster to show how Kubernetes works inside.
 Today we are going to add a second node and make sure the cluster utilizes it.

 What about having more than one node?
 What if we would like to schedule pods on 2 nodes?
 It is as simple as running kubelet on another node and making sure it connects to our API Server.

-now on node1, we can check if the node has been recognized:
+Now on k8s-master, we can check if the node has been recognized:

 This is how our nodes look like now: